-11) The decision about how much support your child needs is decided by their key person, SENCo, Supervisor and any outside services involved.
+11) The decision about how much support your child needs is decided by their key person, SENCo, Manager and any outside services involved.
 Parents are consulted throughout this process.
 Your child will be continually assessed and monitored, and an IEP will be put in place.
 Using these strategies, we can assess the impact of the support on your child.

 12) Parents are invited to join our committee.
 This enables them to have an insight into the day to day running of the setting.
 Throughout the year there are many opportunities to join other parents in the setting for coffee mornings and craft mornings.